-Samuel Clarkson is currently riding an impressive nine-bout winning streak.
+After refocusing on his career in 2014, Samuel Clarkson went on an impressive nine-bout winning streak.
 Among those victories include a decision over former world title challenger Cedric Agnew and knockouts of highly touted prospects Jerry Odom and Lavarn Harvell on ShoBox: The New Generation.
-The 26-year-old Texas native has been continually improving and showing significant growth since signing with Uprising Promotions in 2015, most recently knocking out durable veteran Larry Pryor in the first round in Dallas.
+Additionally, the 26-year-old Texas native had his power on display once again when he knocked out durable veteran Larry Pryor in the first round in Dallas to close out 2016.
+Clarkson last fought on ShoBox in April, stepping up to challenge undefeated light heavyweight contender Dmitry Bivol.
 As an amateur, Clarkson won the 2009 National PAL Amateur Championship and two Texas Golden Gloves State Championships.

 Kingston native Kemahl Russell won the Jamaican edition of the Contender Boxing Series in 2015 when he stopped Richard Holmes in the fourth round of those finals.
 He earned his way into the Contender Finale with stoppage wins over Kevin Placide and Kevin Hylton before a unanimous decision victory over Devon Moncrieffe in the semifinals.
-Currently on a four-bout knockout streak, Russell has since stopped Hector Nava in Mexico, earned a TKO victory over 28-fight veteran Denny Dalton this past July in Jamaica and stopped Henry Mercer in the second round of an October bout in Georgia.
+Following the Contender, Russell went on a four-bout knockout streak before suffering his lone defeat on PBC Toe-To-Toe Tuesdays against undefeated middleweight contender Sergiy Derevyanchenko.
+He has since bounced back with a first round knockout of once-beaten Nigel Edwards in Jamaica.

 Salim Larbi (20-7-2, 7 KOs) – Super Welterweight